What We Use

 Free (runs on our VPS)

 Privacy-first, no cookies, we own the data.
 Open source means no vendor lock-in.
+Self-hosting is part of the discipline.

 What else we considered